 - 2.62 Once the sites and broad locations have been assessed, the development potential of all sites can be collected to produce an indicative trajectory, setting out how much housing development can be provided and at what point in the future.
-A similar process has been undertaken in the HEDNA for employment land.
-This is caveated with an assessment of the likelihood of sites coming forward as anticipated. - 2.63 In addition to newly submitted or identified sites, sites assessed in previous iterations of the Land Availability Assessment are reviewed and assessments are updated where changes have occurred with regard to a sites suitability, availability and deliverability. - 2.64 Where insufficient sites are identified to meet local need the Council may look on a site by site basis at any constraints identified to see if these could be reasonably overcome.
+In Bassetlaw the delivery of employment land responds to the demands of the market.
+Sites with planning permission, particularly those associated with the main road network (A1/A57) and that are being actively promoted are expected to deliver in the early-mid part of the plan period.
+This has been informed from discussions with agents/developers through the HEDNA.
+This is caveated with an assessment of the likelihood of sites coming forward as anticipated. - 2.63 In addition to newly submitted or identified sites, sites assessed in previous iterations of the Land Availability Assessment are reviewed and assessments are updated where changes have occurred with regard to planning status, suitability, availability and deliverability.
+Sites that are under construction or where development is complete are removed from the LAA as they are no longer available. - 2.64 Where insufficient sites are identified to meet local need the Council may look on a site by site basis at any constraints identified to see if these could be reasonably overcome.
 If there is clear evidence that the needs cannot be met locally, it will be necessary to consider how these needs might be met within the wider HMA area in accordance with the duty to cooperate.